-If you’re a grown-up Kiwi and you haven’t been here yet: shame, bro!
+If you’re a grown-up Kiwi and you haven’t been here yet, you really must go.

 If you’re a visitor, this is the place that will give you the greatest insight into our place.
 Because this is where two cultures met, clashed, talked, argued and signed – as marked by a damn fine flagpole – the Treaty of Waitangi, in 1840.
 This is one of those historical sites that even people who don’t much care for history are wowed by.